gustavoveronese/markdown-cv/index.md

 `Jan/2021-now`
 __Amazon Web Services (AWS)/CloudWatch - Software Dev.
 Manager - Dublin, Ireland__

 As a Software Development Manager (SDM) at AWS, I lead a team of nine engineers responsible for the development and enhancement of internal monitoring tools and CloudWatch Alarms.
 With a focus on hiring, coaching, and promotion, I've successfully contributed to team growth in a short time window, and lead the delivery of internal and external features including senior team goals and re:Invent launches.
 Notable accomplishments include leading accessibility enhancements and improving operational resilience through strategic collaborations.
-My dedication to fostering growth, innovation, and excellence within the team has driven our continuous improvement in delivering top-tier cloud monitoring solutions.
+I drove products internal roadmaps, cconducted regular collection of customer feedbacks, continuously monitored team health working closely with Product Managers, UX Designers and SDMs from mutiple teams.
+Drove Operational improvements.

+I define the technical vision, design solutions, and create quarterly and annual strategic plans.
+I manage stakeholders, drive cross-functional engineering efforts, and manage enterprise-wide initiatives, coach engineers through 1-1s, facilitate career growth, and promote best practices, growing engineers in five promotions in two and a half years.

 `Mar/2019-Jan/2021`